-When it comes to cleaning, however, it’s not always easy to know what to use.
+When it comes to cleaning, it’s not always easy to know what to use.
 This is especially true of floors with a water-based sealer or waxed floors.

 Many cleaning products are readily available on the market.
-However, many of them contain chemicals that will weaken the durability of concrete floors over time if used frequently or excessively.
+However, many of them contain harsh chemicals that will weaken the durability of concrete floors over time if used frequently or excessively.

 Vinegar is found in almost every household.
 Its uses are many, including its ability to be used as a cleaning solution.
+Concrete floors look great when they’re first stained.
+But traffic, spills, or pets can have them looking bad pretty quickly.

 1. The Making of the Vinegar Cleaning Solution